 Read the full review: Linksys Velop

-If you’re looking for a great way to upgrade your network to have great coverage no matter where you go in your house, a powerline adapter is a fantastic choice.
-Not only do they maintain the same functionality that the best Wi-Fi extenders can afford, but the TRENDnet Wi-Fi Everywhere Powerline might just be a dream come true.
-It may not be aesthetically pleasing, and the price tag may be a tad high, but this unit more than makes up for those issues with sheer performance.
-And, unlike other powerline adapters, the TRENDnet Wi-Fi Everywhere comes equipped with a clone button that will, well, clone the SSID and WPA key of your network so that it can double as a Wi-Fi extender.
-An expensive Wi-Fi extender.
+It’s not exactly visually pleasing, and the price tag may be a bit much.
+However, this unit more than makes up for those issues with sheer performance.
+And, unlike other powerline adapters, the Trendnet Wi-Fi Everywhere features a clone button that will clone the SSID and WPA key of your network so that it can double as a Wi-Fi extender.

 Read the full review: Trendnet Wi-Fi Everywhere powerline 1200 AV2